 Each ABLE United Account is treated separately, and each will receive separate tax documents.
 Please consult your tax adviser for information about whether you need to file taxes for an ABLE United Account.
 At the end of each year, you will receive a 5498-QA showing contributions and the establishment of an ABLE Account.
 If a withdrawal was made from the ABLE United Account, you will receive a 1099-QA showing the earnings and basis of the distributions.

 In the event of the death of a Beneficiary, the funds from their ABLE United Account can be used by his or her estate to repay any outstanding Qualified Disability Expenses, including funeral and burial costs.
-If a Beneficiary has passed away and the executor of his or her estate is not the Authorized Legal Representative, the executor may submit a death certificate and a Certification that they are the executor and responsible for the proper disposition for the Account balance.
-The executor may complete a Death of Beneficiary Form in order to have the remaining balance sent to the Beneficiary’s estate.
+If a Beneficiary has passed away and the personal representative of his or her estate is not the Authorized Legal Representative, the executor may submit a death certificate and a Certification that they are the personal representative and responsible for the proper disposition for the Account balance.
+The personal representative may complete a Death of Beneficiary Form in order to have the remaining balance sent to the Beneficiary’s estate.

 The Florida Medicaid program may not file a claim for Medicaid recovery of funds in an ABLE United Account.
-Upon the death of a designated Beneficiary, funds in the ABLE Account must first be distributed for Qualified Disability Expenses including funeral and burial.
+Upon the death of a designated Beneficiary, funds in the ABLE Account can be used to pay for outstanding Qualified Disability Expenses including funeral and burial.
 Any remaining funds, are then transferred to the estate of the designated Beneficiary.

 For more information on Medicaid estate recovery, visit Florida’s Medicaid Estate Recovery Program here.
 If a Beneficiary has passed away, the executor of his or her estate should complete a Death of Beneficiary Form.